CyclotronResearchCentre/bidsme/README.md

 The `map` command accepts two additional parameters:

 - `-b, --bidsmap` (default: `bidsmap.yaml`), with path to the bidsmap file.
-As in `bidsify` command given file will be searched first locally, then in `bidsified/code/bidsme/` directory.
+As in `bidsify` command, the given file will be searched first locally, then in `bidsified/code/bidsme/` directory.
 - `-t, --template` (default: `bidsmap-template.yaml`), with path to template map.
-This file will be searched in order in local directory, default configuration directory (`$HOME/$XDG_CONFIG/bidsme/` on \*NIX, `\User\AppData\bidsme\` on Windows), and in the `bidsme` installation directory.
+This file will be searched according to the following precedence order: local directory, default configuration directory (`$HOME/$XDG_CONFIG/bidsme/` on \*NIX, `\User\AppData\bidsme\` on Windows), and `bidsme` installation directory.

-At first pass tool will scan reference dataset and try to guess correct parameters for bidsification.
-If he can't find correct parameters or could not identify the run, a corresponding warning or error will be shown on stdout (and reported in the log file).
+At first pass, 'map' will scan the reference dataset and try to guess the correct parameters for bidsification.
+If 'map' can't find the correct parameters or could not identify the run, a corresponding warning or error will be shown on stdout (and reported in the log file).
-These warnings and errors should be corrected before re-run of `bidsmapper`.
+These warnings and errors should be corrected before re-running `bidsmapper`.
-The final goal is to achieve state than `bidsmapper` will no more produce any warnings and errors.
+The final goal is to achieve a state in which the `bidsmapper` will not produce anymore warnings and errors.

 > NB:If bidsifigation requires plugins, it is important to run `bidsmapper` with the same plugin.

+A series of notable warnings are provided below.
-Using [example 1](#ex1), the first pass of `bidsmapper` will produce around 500 warning, but they are repetitive.
+These warning are generated based on the [example 1](#ex1); in this dataset, the first pass of `bidsmapper` will produce around 500 warnings.

 > WARNING MRI/001-localizer/0: No run found in bidsmap.
 Looking into template`

-It means that give sample (first file - index `0`, of sequence `001-localizer`, of type `MRI`) wasn't identified in the bidsmap. `bidsmapper` will try to look in the template map to identify the sample.
-If sample is identified, then `bidsmapper` will complete the bidsmap by information found in the template.
+This warning indicates that the given sample (first file - index `0`, of sequence `001-localizer`, of type `MRI`) could not be identified by 'bidsmapper'. `bidsmapper` will try to look in the template map to identify the sample.
+If sample is identified, then `bidsmapper` will complete the bidsmap using the information found in the template.
 If sample is not identified in the template, a corresponding error will show and samples attributes will be stored in `code/bidsmap/unknown.yaml`.
-It is up to user to manually integrate this sample into bidsmap (and eventually complete the template).
+It is up to the user to manually integrate this sample into bidsmap (and eventually complete the template).

 > `WARNING 002-cmrr_mbep2d_bold_mb2_invertpe/0: Placehoder found`

-This warning tells that given sample is identified, but bids parameters contains placeholder.
-To correct this warning it is enough to find an corresponding entry in `bidsmap` and replaced placeholders by needed values.
+This warning indicates that the given sample is identified, but bids parameters contain placeholder.
+To correct this warning the user should find a corresponding entry in `bidsmap` and replace the placeholders by needed values.
 The easiest way is to search for line `002-cmrr_mbep2d_bold_mb2_invertpe`:
 ```